azanfardino/springmvctest/README.md

 On the back side the application delegates the searching to a public REST API that responds in Json.

-Than Json is unmarshalled and the result is returned to a JSP view that make rendering in HTML.
+Than Json is unmarshalled and the result is returned to a JSP view that makes rendering in HTML.

 Also it is possible to download the result in CSV format.